-With specific professional training or specialized skill sets, you might be able to pick up work and make money on the side.
+If you've got professional training or specialized skill sets, you might be able to use all of that to make money on the side.

-So if you're in the marketing department of a large widget maker, you could help small businesses with their marketing needs during your off hours.
+For example, if you're in the marketing department of a large widget maker, you could help your kid's karate gym with its marketing needs during your off hours.